Can a Family Member Get Paid to Be a Caregiver in Pennsylvania?

 As a family caregiver, you are providing incredibly valuable support to your loved one and potentially incurring personal expenses that are related to your role.

-With that in mind, you may want to consider your options for getting paid as a family caregiver through Pennsylvania’s Medicaid program, which is what this article is about.
+With that in mind, you may want to consider your options for getting paid as a family caregiver through Pennsylvania’s Medicaid program.

 What is a caregiver?